Māori Australians: 21st century

 In 2001, the Australian Government tightened immigration regulations.
 While New Zealanders arriving in Australia have freedom to work through a non-protected Special Category Visa, they are unable to access social security, tertiary student loans, and other economic opportunities unless they obtain permanent residence.
 These policy changes have affected Māori in Australia.
 According to Haami, half of all New Zealand-born Māori who arrived prior to 1971 are Australian citizens.
 In 2011, only 23.3% of Māori who had lived in Australia for at least five years had attained Australian citizenship.
 This was a lower figure than other migrant ancestry groups with the exception of Japanese Australians.
 In 2011, it was also estimated that only 16.6% of Māori living in Australia held Australian citizenship; significant lower than the 38% observed for non-Māori New Zealanders in Australia.

 In December 2014, the Australian Government amended the Migration Act to facilitate the cancellation of visas for non-citizens who had served a prison sentence of more than 12 months and "character grounds."
 This character test also targets non-citizens who have lived for most of their life in Australia or have roots there.
 As of July 2018, 1,300 had been deported from Australia.
-Of these, at least 60% were of Māori and Pacific Islander descent.
+Of these, at least 60% were of Māori and Pasifika descent.
 This has strained Australia–New Zealand relations; with Australian officials defending their "tough on crime" policy and New Zealand officials countering that it undermines the historic bonds of "mateship" and free movement between the two countries.